 The story of the Association of Accounting Technicians of Sri Lanka (AAT Sri Lanka) began in 1987.
 AAT Sri Lanka was launched as an initiative that came through the Institute of Chartered Accountants of Sri Lanka (CA Sri Lanka).

 AAT Sri Lanka is registered under the Companies Act No 17 of 1982 and re-registered under the Companies Act No 7 of 2007, as a company limited by guarantee.
 Two years after its inception, the Institute was admitted to the Associate Membership of the International Federation of Accountants (IFAC) which is a key body for Accountants.
-AAT Sri Lanka also has the distinction of being the first Associate Member of the Confederation of Asian Pacific Accountants (CAPA), a leading network of accounting bodies in the region.
+AAT Sri Lanka also has the distinction of being the first Associate Member of the Confederation of Asian Pacific Accountants (CAPA) since September 1989 and awarded full membership in 2015, a leading network of accounting bodies in the region.

 Over the past 24 years, AAT Sri Lanka has provided the country with professionally qualified and technically trained Accounting Technicians who have performed all the functions required of them, with the knowledge and expertise required for the 21st century.
 As it moves into its 25th year, the Institute is gearing itself to meet the toughest demands of a competitive and dynamic environment.